l1kw1d/ssh-chain/README.md

 # ssh-chain
-The script is based on the example from @geeknik [ssh tunnel proxy](https://github.com/geeknik/ssh-tunnel-proxy)
+The script is based on the example from @geeknik [ssh tunnel proxy](https://github.com/geeknik/ssh-tunnel-proxy) " Leverage the power of DigitalOcean, proxychains and SSH to power your own proxy network. "

 -----
 For AWS, you'll need the AWS CLI installed and configured with your credentials.
 The script will create EC2 instances.